zyn5/mslearn-demo/README.md

 # My GitHub Project

-This is my itHub project.
+This is my GitHub project.
 I published it directly from VS Code.

+This is a new line